arjunk220401/MLM-project_clustering_045012/README.md

 I have also made the box plot and done the numeric encoding as instructed.

 Hope, the project made is up to the mark and please do provide your valuable feedback so that I can improve.
 Thanks.

+Naming convention of the file : 100000 Sales Records.xlsx